Nonlinear Invariant Risk Minimization: A Causal Approach: Experiments

-Theorem \ref{thm:3} tells us that we can leverage iVAE to learn the true conditionally factorized latent variables up to a permutation and pointwise transformation.
-We empirically verify this point by comparing the raw data $\boldsymbol{X}$ with the corresponding $\hat{\boldsymbol{X}}$ inferred through the learned inference model in iVAE.
-Fig. \ref{fig:verify_phase1} clearly shows that the inferred $\hat{\boldsymbol{X}}$ is equal to $\boldsymbol{X}$ up to a permutation and pointwise transformation.
+We perform additional experiments to analyze the key to our approach, i.e., the importance of NF-iVAE in Phase 1.
+Theorem \ref{thm:3} tells us that we can leverage NF-iVAE to learn the true latent variables up to a permutation and componentwise transformation.
+We empirically verify this point by comparing the raw data $\boldsymbol{X}$ with the corresponding $\hat{\boldsymbol{X}}$ inferred through the learned inference model in NF-iVAE.
+Fig. \ref{fig:verify_phase1} clearly shows that the inferred $\hat{\boldsymbol{X}}$ is equal to $\boldsymbol{X}$ up to a permutation and componentwise transformation.

-To show the importance of iVAE, we conduct an experiment in which we replace iVAE with the original VAE in Phase 1.
-As shown in Table \ref{tab:vae}, the performance of ICRL based on iVAE significantly outperforms the one based on VAE.
+We also conduct an experiment in which we replace NF-iVAE with the original VAE in Phase 1.
+As shown in Table \ref{tab:vae}, the performance of iCaRL based on NF-iVAE significantly outperforms the one based on VAE.
 It is worth noting that when VAE is instead used in Phase 1, it usually occurs in Phase 2 that either all the dimensions or no dimension of $\hat{\boldsymbol{X}}$ are identified as the parents of $\boldsymbol{Y}$.
 This is because all components of $\hat{\boldsymbol{X}}$ are mixed together and will influence one another even when conditioning on $\boldsymbol{Y}$ and $E$.